CSCfi/csc-user-guide/docs/support/tutorials/conda.md

-If you are planning to install your own Conda, instead of using system applications that are installed with Conda by someone else, like bioconda or geoconda in puhti.csc.fi, I recommend installing a project specific copy of Miniconda3.
+If you are planning to install your own Conda, instead of using system applications that are installed with Conda by someone else, like bioconda or geoconda in puhti.csc.fi, we recommend installing a project specific copy of Miniconda3.

 As Conda packages may take significant storage space it is not recommended to to install Miniconda3 to your home directory.
-In stead you should install it to the [ProjAppl]( ../../computing/disk.md) directory of your Puhti project.
+Instead you should install it to the [ProjAppl]( ../../computing/disk.md) directory of your Puhti project and preferably containerize the environment (see [Tykky](../../computing/containers/tykky.md)).

 To get an overview of your directories in Puhti, run command:
 ```text